 ★ The island rule

 ○ If a single cup doesn’t touch rest of the rack, you can attempt to throw lonely cup by saying ”Island”.
 If you hit the single cup, the trow counts as 2.
-Bounce rules apply normally.
+Bounce rules apply normally, so it is counted as +1.
 Otherwise the throw counts as 0, even it hits the main rack.

 ★ Spilling cups

 ○ If a cup spills (falls onto its side), it is considered the same as making a successful throw, and is thus removed from the table.

 ○ Trying to intentionally spill cups is not illegal, but is generally frowned upon (leaves a mess).

 ○ If the ball spins inside the cup, the defending team is allowed to try and blow the ball out before it touches the liquid inside.

 ○ If the ball is blown into another cup, that cup and the original cup or cups are removed.